-Although the asset-backed (ABS) market has increasingly resorted to new structural features, such as aforementioned credit derivatives and sub-ordination for the longest time (List, 2001), a great number of transactions still rely on third-party support in providing the payment of debt (see
+Although the asset-backed (ABS) market has increasingly resorted to new structural features, such as aforementioned credit derivatives and sub-ordination for the longest time (List,

-Fig. 6 above).
+2001)23, a great number of transactions still rely on third-party support in providing the payment of debt (see Fig. 6 above).
 This obligation might be a letter of credit (LOC), a standby bond purchase agreement, an irrevocably revolving credit agreement, a well-kept agreement or a guarantee (Deutsche Bank Global Markets, 2001).
-In the European context, typically insurance companies, swap providers or liquidity providers are the sort of agents that tend to commit themselves to third-party obligations, i.e. credit enhancements.
+In the European context, typically insurance companies, swap providers or liquidity providers are the sort of agents that tend to commit themselves to third-party obligations as credit enhancements.
+By definition, credit and structural support in the form of (bond) insurance or guarantees, represent one of the key features in the security design, which distinguish asset-backed debt securities from unsecured or plain vanilla bonds.

-Nonetheless, since credit enhancement remains to be an issue of great uncertainty, traditional devices of credit support, such as letters of credit and cash collateral, have been substituted for subordination with the well-known issuers only.
+Nonetheless, since credit enhancement remains to be an issue of great uncertainty, traditional devices of credit support, such as letters of credit and cash collateral, have recently been substituted for subordination with the well-known issuers only.
 Despite the growing attention devoted to subordination, many smaller issuers used to be confined to monoline policy in the form of the aforementioned insolvency insurance.
 The beauty of hard insurance, though admittedly more costly to the issuer, feeds on the capacity to reduce possible downward risk emanating from the deterioration of the loan pool or servicer quality (third party effect).
 Recently, even non-investment grade issuers have begun to rely on subordination as a means of substantiating credit enhancements, in order to acquire the right to be reimbursed for credit losses in excess of the first loss position (credit enhancement).
 The broader application of soft insurance in asset securitisation confirms a growing preference for subordinating investors' claims on the reference portfolio over third party support mechanisms and establishes an alternative route towards credit support of securitisation transactions.
 However, the attractiveness of subordination has major implications on the assessment of the implied credit risk in a structured finance transaction in way that reconciles discrepancies between internal credit ratings and external ratings of the loan pool underlying a securitisation transaction.
 Thus, with issuers militating towards soft forms of credit support, structured ratings are expected to display higher degrees of volatility in the future.